The internet started as an open and collaborative project, and security was a feature that was bolted on over time....

 With HTTP, we saw a surge in HTTPS (HTTP over TLS) deployments over time; but even with current versions of Transport Layer Security (TLS), not everything a user does is private.
-More recently, extensions to TLS and new variants of the domain name system (DNS) protocol have been developed to close the last few remaining holes.
+More recently, extensions to TLS and variants of the domain name system (DNS) protocol have been developed to close the last few remaining holes.

 This, however, can throw network traffic monitoring into crisis mode.
 Most organizations have a mixed track record for securing endpoints.
-To make up for gaps in endpoint security -- in particular as IoT and BYOD initiatives have become more popular -- network traffic monitoring has been used to supplement incomplete endpoint controls.
-New security standards will make you question the validity of that approach.
+To make up for gaps in endpoint security -- in particular as IoT and BYOD initiatives have become more popular -- network traffic monitoring has been used to supplement incomplete endpoint controls. security standards will make you question the validity of that approach.

 Let's start with DNS.
 In many ways, DNS is a big success story when it comes to internet protocols.
 Developed in the late 1980s, it has shown its ability to scale by orders of magnitude as the number of hosts and the amount of traffic DNS deals with has exploded.
-Even completely new protocols like IPv6 are able to use DNS with only relatively minor adjustments.
+Even completely protocols like IPv6 are able to use DNS with only relatively minor adjustments.

 But DNS has two big weak points: All DNS queries and responses are sent in the clear and the authentication of DNS responses are weak.

-The first attempt at adding security to DNS was the Domain Name System Security Extensions (DNSSEC) suite.
+The attempt at adding security to DNS was the Domain Name System Security Extensions (DNSSEC) suite.
 While DNSSEC is very good at validating the authenticity of a response, it is also a very complex protocol and does not protect the confidentiality of DNS messages.